personium/legacy-docs/en/plugin-developer/Personium_AuthenticationPluginDeveloperManual.md

 ![class structure](./images/plugin_02.png "PluginClass Structure")

 > **Note:**  Return value of authentication processing
-> - If authentication succeeds, AutheticatedUser is returned.
+> - If authentication succeeds, AuthenticatedIdentity is returned.
-> - If authentication fails, a DcCoreAuthException is thrown.
+> - If authentication fails, a PersoniumCoreAuthnException is thrown.

 ## Plugin Behavior